Migrating data to Yandex StoreDoc

 For more information about transfer statuses, see Transfer lifecycle.

-- Create a dump of the database you want to migrate using
+- Create a dump of the source database using

-mongodump. - If necessary, create a VM in Compute Cloud to restore the database from a dump in the Yandex Cloud infrastructure.
+mongodump. - If necessary, create a VM in Compute Cloud to restore the database from the dump within the Yandex Cloud infrastructure.

-- Restore data from the dump in the cluster using
+- Restore the data from the dump to the cluster using

 mongorestore.